beumerr/quaco/CONTRIBUTING.md

 ### Feature request

-This section guides you through submitting an feature request for The Google CMS, including completely new features and minor improvements to existing functionality.
+This section guides you through submitting an feature request for QuaCo, including completely new features and minor improvements to existing functionality.
 Following these guidelines helps maintainers and the community understand your suggestion :pencil: and find related suggestions :mag_right:.

-When you are creating an enhancement suggestion, please fill in [the template](https://github.com/beumerr/The-Google-CMS/blob/master/.github/ISSUE_TEMPLATE/feature_request.md), including the steps that you imagine you would take if the feature you're requesting existed.
+When you are creating an enhancement suggestion, please fill in [the template](https://github.com/beumerr/quaco/blob/master/.github/ISSUE_TEMPLATE/feature_request.md), including the steps that you imagine you would take if the feature you're requesting existed.

 #### How Do I Submit A (Good) Feature Request?